Properties of Turnpike Functions for Discounted Finite Markov Decision Processes: Turnpike Properties for Small Discount Factors

 \section{Turnpike Properties for Small Discount Factors}

 This section studies properties of the turnpike function for small discount factors, for which Theorem~\ref{smallpar} estimates the sets of first-step-optimal decision rules and optimal decision rules, and Theorem~\ref{ndboundm} provides an upper bound of the turnpike function.
-For finite MDPs, \cite{CB} shows that the value iteration algorithm takes only one iteration to find an $\epsilon$-optimal policy if the discount factor is sufficiently small.
-As an analogue, Theorem~\ref{ndboundm}(a) shows that, if the discount factor is sufficiently small, then the number of value iterations for finding an optimal policy is bounded by the number of states.
-Example~\ref{exanbm} shows that this upper bound is sharp for MDPs with any number of states.
+For finite MDPs, \cite[Theorem 2]{CB} implies that the value iteration algorithm takes only one iteration to find an $\epsilon$-optimal policy if the positive discount factor is sufficiently small.
+Theorem~\ref{ndboundm}(a) shows that, if the discount factor is smaller than $\Delta_L,$ where $\Delta_L$ is a positive number defined by formulae~\eqref{FXdef}$-$\eqref{Deldef}, then the number of value iterations for finding an optimal policy is bounded by the number of states.
+Example~\ref{exanbm} shows that this upper bound is sharp.

 Let $\F_{-1}:=\F.$ For $n\in\N,$ let